electrode-io/electrode-electrify/README.md

 Options:
   -h, --help    Displays these instructions.
-  -o, --output  Output path of the bundle.
-Defaults to stdout.
   -O, --open    Opens viewer in a new browser window automatically -m, --mode    the default file scale mode to display: should be
                 either "count" or "size".
 Default: size